Take a quick tour

 - Arrange — automatically move parts around on the tray or trays such that there is enough space for printing.
 Learn more.

 - Orient — Incrementally change the orientation about an axis.
-Also an "Orient face to plane" feature which allows you to pick a model surface and orient it to top, front, right, etc. Learn more.
+Also automatically orient for least support (FDM printers only) and an "Orient face to plane" feature which allows you to pick a model surface and orient it to top, front, right, etc. Learn more.

 - Scale — If you select a model and open the scale tool, you can see its overall dimensions, and make adjustments to scale by inputting your desired dimension.
 Adjust the units in System Preferences > Units Controls > Display Units.